Resource library

 6. Longer setup does not build more trust

-7. The nicer your hook sounds, the faster people leave
+7. The nicer your hook sounds, the faster people bounce

 8. Strong hooks explain less than most creators think